 Noticing God’s quiet work in the everyday field

-Harvest devotions invite us to pause in the middle of errands, appointments, and the gentle hum of ordinary tasks.
-They do what ordinary time devotions so beautifully encourage: noticing God in the small moments.
+Pause in the middle of errands, appointments, and the gentle hum of ordinary tasks.
+Ordinary time devotions echo this: noticing God in the small moments.
 You might give thanks while rinsing dishes or whisper a prayer as you tie your shoes.
-These simple acts are like scattering seed.
-Over time, gratitude softens the soil of our hearts and makes room for joy to take root, even when we cannot yet see the outcome.
+These acts are like scattering seed.
+As gratitude softens your heart, joy can take root—even before the harvest appears.

 Reflecting on Scripture together as we walk the rows